squid-cache/squid-cache.github.io/docs/Features/DelayPools.md

-For our local access we use a dstdomain ACL, and for delay pool exceptions we use a dst ACL as well since the delay pool ACL processing is done using "fast lookups", which means (among other things) it won't wait for a DNS lookup if it would need one.
+For our local access we use a dstdomain ACL, and for delay pool exceptions we use a dst ACL as well since the delay pool ACL processing is done using "fast lookups", which means (among other things) it will not wait for a DNS lookup if it would need one.

 Our proxy has two virtual interfaces, one which requires student